WaterFutures/water-futures-battle/docs/evaluator/basic-usage.md

 ## How to use the Python package

-The system configuration can be loaded and processed by calling the `water_futures_battle.services.configure_system` function, which returns the Python objects provding access to the parsed settings, the national context, and all water utilities.
+The system configuration can be loaded and processed by calling the `water_futures_battle.configure_system` function, which returns the Python objects provding access to the parsed settings, the national context, and all water utilities.

 Note that the library does't contain the input data but it can automatically download them from Zenodo.
 When calling `configure_system()`, the library checks for the data and initiates the download.